How To Love Yourself: Try Being Okay With Yourself First

 That’s normal.
 You’re human.

-You can not be okay with yourself and still be gentle with yourself at the same time.
+You can feel not okay with yourself and still be gentle with yourself at the same time.
 For more tips on how to do this, check out this post on self-compassion.

 Comparing our accomplishments to the successes of others is a very normal human behavior.

-And when we compare ourselves to others, we tend to feel either:
+And when you compare ourselves to others, you tend to feel either:

-A) Inspired to be our best selves, or
+A) Inspired to be your best self, or

-B) Insecure about where we are in our own lives.
+B) Insecure about where you are in your own life.

 And if you catch yourself in a place of thinking more about the wonderful qualities of others, but are unable to acknowledge your own positive traits, it’s time to STOP!